 Any questions or concerns?
 We are here to help and would love to talk with you!
 Please email textbookrequest@middlebury.edu, call 802 443-2158, or stop by the campus bookstore and ask for Liz for help with any ordering questions or guidance through the online ordering process.

-Congratulations, you have made it through every page in the FYS Booklet!
-It is here for you to review and fully digest during January and your first semester.
+Congratulations, you have made it through every page in the FYS Booklet.
+It is here for you to review and fully digest as you head into winter and then into your first semester.
+Keep it close by, for it holds a great deal of important information for you!